kierrrr/DiUS-Coding-Challenge/README.md

 # DiUS Computer Store Checkout
-This repo contains a Javascript project, to the spec given on the [DiUS coding challenge](https://github.com/DiUS/coding-tests/blob/master/dius_shopping.md).
-This document details assumptions made in producing this project, and more information about decision I made in its creation.
+This repository contains a Javascript project to the spec given on the DiUS coding challenge.
+This document details assumptions made in producing this project, and more information about decisions I made in its creation.

 ## Environment
 This project will build and run using `Node.js v15.8.0` and `yarn`.
 The language is Javascript using the ES6 standard with `Typescript v4.2.3` for type-checking.